slyzowo/slyzowo/README.md

--  Hi, I’m @slyzoo
+Hi, I’m @slyzoo

--  I’m learning to code
+I’m learning to code in
--  I’m currently learning python, javascript, and C
--  I know HTML, CSS
--  I’m looking to collaborate on nothing rn just looking around
+- python

+and i plan to learn
+- html
+- css
+- javascript
+- c
+- c++
+- java